 The Ancient Romans celebrated the winter solstice with Saturnalia, the Norse with Yule, and by the Tudor era, the winter solstice had evolved into a Christian holiday celebrating the birth of Jesus Christ.
-Before the 12 days of Christmas which we spent feasting and drinking, came advent, a period of 24 days spent fasting and preparing food for the feasts to come.
-During advent, no meat, eggs, or cheese were eaten, both as a religious observance and also as a chance to save food and money for the...
+Before the 12 days of Christmas which were spent feasting and drinking, came advent, a period of 24 days spent fasting and preparing food for the feasts to come.
+During advent, no meat, eggs, or cheese were eaten, both as a religious observance and also as a chance to save food and money for t...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests